Misti: Fumarolic and geothermal system

-Fumaroles exist in several places: the volcanic plug; the northern and northeastern walls of the volcano's inner crater; and the volc southeastern flank of the volcano.
-They make noises, produce visible clouds of water vapour and the smell of hydrogen sulfide.
-The smell reaches the crater rim, and, at times, the gas becomes so concentrated that it causes irritations to the eyes, nose and throat.
+Fumaroles exist in several places: the volcanic plug; the northern and northeastern walls of the volcano's inner crater; and the southeastern flank of the volcano.
+They can be noisy, produce visible water‑vapour plumes, and smell of rotten eggs due to hydrogen sulfide.
+The smell reaches the crater rim, at times gas concentrations can become high enough to irritate the eyes, nose, and throat.
 Fumarolic activity has been reported since the 1440–1470 eruption.
 In 1948–1949 and 1984–1985, it was intense enough that it could be seen from Arequipa.
 The fumarolic activity is visible in satellite images as a temperature anomaly of about 6 K-change.

 Water is the most important component of the fumarole gases, followed by carbon dioxide, sulfur dioxide, hydrogen sulfide and hydrogen.
 The hydrogen chloride and hydrogen sulfide content makes them highly acidic.
-Fumarole temperatures have varied through the years, generally they are between 125–310 C with peaks of 430 C. The present-day (21st century) fumarole gases appear to derive directly from magma, with no interaction with a hydrothermal system.
-The fumaroles outside of the summit crater are colder, with temperatures of 50–80 C, and do not smell of sulfur.
+Fumarole temperatures have varied through the years: generally they are between 125 °C with peaks of 430 °C. In the 21st century, fumarole gases appear to derive directly from magma, with no interaction with a hydrothermal system.
+Fumaroles outside the summit crater are cooler, with temperatures of 50 °C, and lack the strong sulphurous odour reported at the summit.

 Fumarolic vents are surrounded by concentric deposits of anhydrite close to the vent, gypsum at some distance and sulfur in the colder vents.
 Other minerals are ammonium sulfate, hematite, ralstonite, soda alum and sodium chloride.
 Elemental compositions and isotope ratios indicate that the fumarole deposits are derived from the leaching of volcanic rocks and the water from precipitation.
-The chemistry of the deposits changed between 1967 and 2018, with decreasing zinc and increasing lead concentrations, alongside with a warming of the fumarolic system that may have been due to the arrival of new magma in the volcano during the 20th century.
-Sometimes the temperature of the fumaroles is high enough to melt the sulfur and the fumarolic gases can ignite.
+The chemistry of the deposits changed between 1967 and 2018; the zinc and lead concentrations decreased and increased, respectively.
+The fumarolic system also warmed during this period, which may have been due to the arrival of new magma in the volcano.
+Sometimes the temperature of the fumaroles is high enough to melt the sulfur, and the fumarolic gases can ignite.